 As a society, it provides support, advice and training for students who are interested in technical theatre.
 It also seeks to increase the understanding of technical theatre in the broader University theatre community.
 Throughout the year it runs workshops on a variety of aspects of technical theatre.

-Cameron Mackintosh Visting Professor
+Cameron Mackintosh Visiting Professor

 Each year a major theatrical figure is appointed to give a series of lectures and workshops at St Catherine’s College.
 The current Visiting Professor of Contemporary Theatre is Deborah Warner.
 Previous professors include Tom Stoppard, Simon Russell Beale, Stephen Fry, Sir Ian McKellen, Arthur Miller, Meera Syal, Thelma Holt and Diana Rigg.